-A. The initial program of rehab using ReNova is 12 weeks with twice-weekly training/counseling sessions of 1-hour length.
+A. The initial program of alcohol rehab using ReNova is 12 weeks with twice-weekly training/counseling sessions of 1-hour length.
 Follow up visits are scheduled once monthly for the 1st year.
 Quarterly follow-ups occur thereafter as needed.

 Q. Is there anything painful or uncomfortable about ReNova?

 Q. Is everyone a good candidate for ReNova?

-A. While many people with substance abuse are good candidates, ReNova is contraindicated in persons with: co-occurring disorders of bi-polar and schizophrenia, persons with severe liver, heart or kidney damage or Wernicke's encephalopathy and women who are pregnant.
+A. While many people with alcoholism are good candidates, ReNova is contraindicated in persons with: co-occurring disorders of bi-polar and schizophrenia, persons with severe liver, heart or kidney damage, or Wernicke's encephalopathy and women who are pregnant.